Natural Resource Conservation: Law Enforcement

 - Wildlife Tracking Radio-Telemetry Devices

-Field experiences include classes at Muller Field Station, a week-long conservation field camp, and day trips to landfills, petroleum storage facilities, and lawn and garden centers to monitor their compliance with environmental laws.
+Field experiences include classes at FLCC's Muller Field Station and East Hill Campus, a week-long conservation field camp, and day trips to landfills, petroleum storage facilities, and lawn and garden centers to monitor their compliance with environmental laws.

 Program Learning Outcomes